stellar/stellar-protocol/ecosystem/sep_johansten_ebca1b9a.md

 ...
 ```

 # Design Rationale

 Federation is well-established as a building block for protocols built on Stellar.

-Validator nodes have keypairs and are already using public keys as their identity, so it's not much of a stretch to add accounts into the mix, in order to start using reverse federation as a means of looking up metadata associated with a specific validator node.
+Validator nodes have keypairs and are already using public keys as their identity, so it's not much
+of a stretch to add accounts into the mix, in order to start using reverse federation as a means of
+looking up metadata associated with a specific validator node.

 # Security Concerns

-With a validator node account linked to a homedomain stellar.toml file like suggested, we're really relying on the integrity of the stellar.toml file and the server it resides on, making sure it only has write access by authorized users.
+With a validator node account linked to a homedomain stellar.toml file like suggested, we're really
+relying on the integrity of the stellar.toml file and the server it resides on, making sure it only
+has write access by authorized users.

-Additional security measures that could be taken include signing the stellar.toml file with the validator key(s), and serving in a file next to the stellar.toml file.
+Additional security measures that could be taken include signing the stellar.toml file with the
+validator key(s), and serving in a file next to the stellar.toml file.

-Another thing might be to add DKIF<sup>[2](#note2)</sup>-style protection, and sign the stellar.toml file with a private key unrelated to the validator node(s), and publish the public key in the DNS response.
+Another thing might be to add DKIF<sup>[2](#note2)</sup>-style protection, and sign the
+stellar.toml file with a private key unrelated to the validator node(s), and publish the public key
+in the DNS response.

-These are most likely the topic of an SEP by themselves.
+These are most likely the topic of a SEP by themselves.

 # Links